Annual IT Security Training for Employees: FAQs

 You must log in with your VT credentials to access the dashboards.
 Managers and HR Division Directors may request access to these dashboards by completing the Service Catalog request item on this page; approval by your department head is required.

-Please direct individual employees to their Employee Development Plan in the PageUp LMS to check the status of their training requirement.
+Please direct individual employees to their Learning Development Plan in the PageUp LMS to check the status of their training requirement.

 You can encourage employees to take the training by placing reminders in departmental newsletters, on intranet pages, or at meetings.
 We appreciate your help with this!